Coherent addition

 is a method of power scaling.
 It allows increasing the output power and brightness of single-transversal mode laser.

 Usually, the term coherent addition applies to fiber lasers.
 As the ability of pumping and/or cooling of a single laser is saturated, several similar lasers can be forced to oscillate in phase with a common coupler.
+The first nonlinear theory of the coherent addition of laser sets had been developed by Nikolay Basov with co-workers in 1965.